General Season InformationUpdated Monday November 26, 2018 by SCP.

 Which team is my child going to be on?

-Only the Player or Cheer Agent, in accordance with the BCYFCA Bylaws and Rules may officially place your child on the appropriate team.
+Only the Player Agent or Cheer Coordinator, in accordance with the BCYFCA Bylaws and Rules may officially place your child on the appropriate team.
 Returning players are placed on their former team as long as restrictions are met.
 If you desire to move your child to another team the Player Agent or Cheerleading Coordinator will try to accommodate the request.
 New players are placed on teams in attempt to even up rosters or to aid teams with small numbers.

 Your child's coach will be contacting you prior to the season beginning with date, location, time, and needed equipment for the first practice.